AstraBert/personal-website/src/data/post/2025-08-24-how-i-use-ai-to-code.md

 publishDate: 2025-08-24T00:00:00Z
 author: Clelia Astra Bertelli
 title: How I use AI to code
-excerpt: A brief overview of how I integrated AI in my dev flow, as well as of the tool I a using.
+excerpt: A brief overview of how I integrated AI in my dev flow, as well as of the tool I am using.
 category: Coding
 tags:
   - ai